document-intelligence/DI-2022/_pages/program.md

 The workshop contains the following elements:

 1. Invited talks presenting research results, practices, and challenges on DI.
-2. Paper sessions of contributed and reviewed work on the topics of DI.
+2. Presentation sessions of contributed and reviewed work on the topics of DI.
 3. Panel discussion reflecting on the challenges and directions on DI.
 4. A summary derived from the discussion and conclusion of the workshop.